 Two things make it different from the trackers that already exist:

 1. Status as a timeline.
 Every status change is timestamped and kept.
 The full history of every application is always visible.
-The status model reflects how job searches actually work — sub-statuses like “Ghosted”, “Job Rec Removed/Deactivated”, “Rescinded Application (Self)”, and “Sent Follow Up Email” sit within proper parent stages (Applied → Screening → Interview → Offer).
+The status model reflects how job searches actually work, with sub-statuses like “Ghosted”, “Job Rec Removed/Deactivated”, “Rescinded Application (Self)”, and “Sent Follow Up Email” sit within proper parent stages (Applied → Screening → Interview → Offer).
 A simple applied/rejected dropdown loses all of that nuance.

 The design principle behind both features: calm over busy.
 Fewer steps.
 Immediately obvious UI.
 No learning curve.